 The sale of several more estates after the death of their owners and a rush of interest from builders resulted in the development of almost all the land near the railway between 1900 and 1918.
 Large semi-detached houses went up on the Taylors’ lands between Aldermans Hill and Fox Lane.

-Shown in the photograph above right, the 54-acre Broomfield Park opened to the public in 1903 – the same year in which Vyell Edward Walker (of the Arnos Grove Walkers) laid the foundation stone of St John the Evangelist, the church for the new parish of Palmers Green.
+The 54-acre Broomfield Park (shown above) opened to the public in 1903 – the same year in which Vyell Edward Walker (of the Arnos Grove Walkers) laid the foundation stone of St John the Evangelist, the church for the new parish of Palmers Green (shown below).
 It was completed in 1908 – the year in which the last haymaking is said to have been done in Fox Lane.

 Around the corner from St John’s, the Roman Catholic church of St Monica was opened in 1914 by Cardinal Bourne, Archbishop of Westminster.
 The church nowadays hold a weekly service in Polish, in addition to its daily masses in English.

-In the 1920s and 1930s semi-detached and terraced houses appeared south of Broomfield Lane and in the east of the district, south of Hedge Lane (shown in the photo on the right).* After the Second World War building was mainly confined to the replacement of bomb-damaged properties.
+In the 1920s and 1930s semi-detached and terraced houses appeared south of Broomfield Lane and in the east of the district, south of Hedge Lane.
+After the Second World War building was mainly confined to the replacement of bomb-damaged properties.

 In the south of the district, Palmers Green mosque and an adjacent community and education centre were built in several stages, beginning in 2000, in a corner of Oakthorpe sports ground.